VectorSpaceHQ/Folding-Intubation-Box/README.md

 - WeldOn #40 adhesive

 ## Instructions
-These boxes can be made with or without the use of CNC tools.
-If made using manual methods, it is recommended to print the templates for help with routing the handles and drilling the hand holes.

-A box has 5 major parts:
+This box has 5 major parts,
 1. Front
 2. Top
-3. Two sides
+3. 2 sides
-4. Two glove flanges
+4. 2 glove flanges
 5. 3 hinges

+These boxes can be made with or without the use of CNC tools.
+If made using manual methods, it is recommended to print the templates for help with routing the handles and drilling the hand holes.
+Polycarbonate can be cut using traditional woodworking tools.
 It is recommended that they be made and assembled in the following order.
 Use the folding_intubation_box.pdf for dimensions.

 1. Cut 4'x4' sheet in half, leaving two 2'x4' sheets.
 2. Cut one of these halves into 24"x26" (front) and 24"x20" (side) pieces.